aspose-html/Aspose.HTML-Documentation/content/net/converting-between-formats/svg-converter/svg-to-xps/_index.md

 ---
 <link href="./../../style.css" rel="stylesheet" type="text/css" />

+XPS is a document storage and viewing format developed by Microsoft.
+An XPS file has a set of advantages that support security features, such as digital signatures to provide greater document security and more.
 With Aspose.HTML, you can convert SVG to XPS format programmatically with full control over a wide range of conversion parameters.

 In this article, you find information on how to convert SVG to {{%XPS%}} by using [ConvertSVG()](https://apireference.aspose.com/html/net/aspose.html.converters/converter/methods/convertsvg/index) methods of the Converter class and applying  [XpsSaveOptions](https://apireference.aspose.com/net/html/aspose.html.saving/xpssaveoptions) and [ICreateStreamProvider](https://apireference.aspose.com/net/html/aspose.html.io/icreatestreamprovider) parameters.